Close Menu

 Liquid specific gravity 1.20

-According to site altitude atmospheric pressure to be convert into mlc (metres of water column)
+According to site altitude, atmospheric pressure is to be converted into MLC (metres of water column)

 Altitude correction = 0.001 x Altitude in meters. = 0.001 x 900 = 0.90 mtr